-The legislature provides weak oversight during the planning stage of the budget cycle and weak oversight during the implementation stage of the budget cycle.
-The legislature does not have a specialized budget research office, and a pre-budget debate by the legislature does not take place.
-In both law and practice, the legislature is not consulted prior to the virement of funds in the Enacted Budget, spending any unanticipated revenue, and spending contingency funds that were not identified in the Enacted Budget.
+The legislature provides limited oversight during the planning stage of the budget cycle and weak oversight during the implementation stage of the budget cycle.
+A pre-budget debate by the legislature does not take place, and, in both law and practice, the legislature is not consulted prior to spending any unanticipated revenue and spending contingency funds that were not identified in the Enacted Budget.